clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

 Apply operations on images
 --------------------------

-In pyclesperanto, most functions are filters or mathematical operations on images.
-We tried to keep the API as simple as possible with a standard convention for all the functions.
+Most pyclesperanto functions are filters or mathematical operations on images.
+The API uses a consistent convention across all functions:

 .. code:: python

     cle.function_name(input, output, arg0, arg1, ...)

-The `output` memory is part of the function signature because the GPU cannot allocate memory by itself; you need to specify the output memory space in which it will write the result.
+The `output` parameter is part of the function signature because GPUs cannot automatically allocate memory; you must provide the output location.
-For example, to apply a filter such as a Gaussian blur, you need to specify the following code:
+For example, to apply a Gaussian blur:

 .. code:: python